 Program Types can be selected by pushing the Δ or ∇ buttons.
 The Program Type will change to the next category and the radio will then tune to first station in that program type.
-Pushing \triangleleft or \triangleright buttons will tune to only the stations in that program type.
+Pushing \blacktriangleleft or \blacktriangleright buttons will tune to only the stations in that program type.